Disparities in access to US quantum information education: Discussion and conclusions

-As is typical for a purely quantitative study, our findings demonstrate equity gaps but provide little insight into how to address them.
-To advise educators and policymakers who wish to close the equity gaps our analysis finds, we turn to existing qualitative research and real-world experiences in quantum to explore ways these gaps may be remedied.
+As is typical for a purely quantitative study, our findings demonstrate disparities disproportionately affecting underprivileged students but provide little insight into how to address them.
+To provide guidance to educators and policymakers who wish to close the gaps our analysis finds, we turn to existing qualitative research and real-world experiences in quantum to explore ways these gaps may be remedied.

 First, we echo Ref.~\cite{Perron:2021} in calling for investment in QIS education programs at primarily-undergraduate institutions.
 Likewise, policymakers ought to investigate whether there are barriers to implementing QIS education programs at institutions with high enrollment of low-income students, as well as at public institutions in rural states where investment has lagged more urbanized ones.
-Early results from the IBM-HBCU Quantum Center \cite{Lee:2021} have shown promise in promoting engagement with quantum careers among HBCU students; the structure of this program might well be emulated in initiatives targeting additional axes of equity and access.
+Early results from the IBM-HBCU Quantum Center \cite{Lee:2021} have shown promise in promoting engagement with quantum careers among HBCU students; the structure of this program might well be emulated in initiatives targeting additional axes of identity.
 A well-rounded approach to diversity and equity in quantum, targeting rural students alongside students traditionally underrepresented along the axes of race and gender, may prove especially successful in building bipartisan support for federal investment in QIS education in an era when the concepts of diversity and equity have become politically charged.